 I have been fortunate to combine my love of travel with my passion for helping others.
 I traveled to Nicaragua in 2008 to volunteer as a paediatric physiotherapy assistant as well as the Sports Medicine Trainer for the Diriangen professional soccer team.
 In 2014, I had the pleasure of volunteering with osteopathic practitioners from around the world with Osteopathy Without Borders in Peru.

 My love of movement stems from my background in dance which has lead me to teaching a variety of movement based classes, including yoga, various types of fitness classes, and restorative exercises.
 I love to be active in a variety of fun ways, includes yoga, rock climbing, hiking, and exploring trails with my dog, Indie.

 Originally from Saskatchewan, I had the privilege of being brought up in a bilingual household and I am happy to be able to speak English and French with you during your consultation.

 - Diploma in Osteopathy, Manual Practice (D.O.M.P.), Canadian College of Osteopathy

 - B.Sc.
 Kin (with distinction) University of Saskatchewan

 - Osteopathy B.C.: Professional Member 2017-present

 Director of the Osteopathy BC Board, 2018

-- Ontario Association of Osteopathic Practitioners: Affiliate Member 2015-present
+- Ontario Association of Osteopathic Practitioners: Affiliate Member 2015-2018

 - Saskatchewan Association of Osteopaths: Professional Member, 2015-2016